szymonyang/BCGDV_Intern_submission_React/README.md

 ### Available Scripts

 In the project directory, you can run:`npm start` to start the app.
+This app is built on React.js with axios library.

 ### Instruction